 Step 3: Decide whether to hire an attorney

-A Chapter 7 bankruptcy is often less complicated than the Chapter 13 Bankruptcy, so it is possible to do a Chapter 7 bankruptcy without an attorney.
+A Chapter 7 bankruptcy is often less complicated than the Chapter 13 Bankruptcy.
+It is possible to do a Chapter 7 bankruptcy without an attorney.
 There are often things that an attorney can help with that would not be easily understood, but this is an important step to determine.

 If you decide to hire an attorney, it’s important to understand the attorney fees and how to select a reputable attorney.
 We use this guide to help us determine who to allow into our attorney network.